Receivable Factoring | Factoring Accounts Receivables | 7 Park Avenue Financial

 2. Factoring is expensive - factoring fees/ AR factoring rates are not expressed as ' interest rates ' in your receivable factoring agreement

-3. All accounts receivable financing services and facilities are essentially the same - Factoring receivables funding can be different!
+3. All accounts receivable financing services and facilities are essentially the same.
+Factoring receivables funding can be different!

 We all agree that your investment in receivables will drain cash inflows in your business no matter what the invoice amount is until the invoice is paid.
 Getting clients to pay in 30 days these days is almost impossible!

-We provided information that clearly showed several fallacies and myths about the factoring of trade receivables and info around that very popular question ' how much does a factoring company charge?' are in Canada.
 The prudent business owner needs to investigate the true costs and ‘how to’ of factoring receivables in Canada when dealing with accounts receivable factoring companies.

 Let’s now share two other major misconceptions about this method of business financing in Canada.
 They are as follows: